 To ensure that your integrated tool will display accurate and up-to-date information, you need to keep your data clean, deduplicated, and constantly updated in your Salesforce CRM.
 Define who and how often will error-prove your system data.

-Determine the best technical integration approach between the two most common scenarios: direct integration or server-based integration.
+Determine the best technology integration approach between the two most common scenarios: direct integration or server-based integration.

 Direct integration is either a direct API or database integration between Salesforce and another system.
 Even though it may seem limited in flexibility, this approach will satisfy the need for two-way data exchange between systems for smaller projects.

 Server-based integration is a more flexible solution that minimizes the engagement of IT services resources, reduces the effects of systems’ updates on the integration, and gives you more control over data flows.

 This approach involves solutions delivered according to a hub-and-spoke and an enterprise service bus (ESB) models and hosted in the cloud and on-premises systems.
 Server-based integration fits for small integration projects as well as larger ones that include dozens of systems with a considerable amount of data flows.